why shop manta sleep

 The zero gravity sleep position helps because it opens up your chest, preventing airway blockage.

-What these conditions have in common is they hamper your breathing, which leads to frequent awakenings and shallow sleep.
+These conditions have one thing in common: they hamper your breathing.
+This leads to frequent awakenings and shallow sleep.
 The result?
 Poor sleep quality and next-day fatigue.

 Consider the zero gravity sleep position if difficulty breathing gets in the way of a decent night’s rest.